Best Credit Cards for Bad Credit in 2025

 • You won’t incur a hard inquiry on your credit report.
 Hard inquiries can reduce your credit score by five to 10 points.
 The prequalification process usually involves a soft inquiry that has no impact on your score.

 To prequalify for a card, compare the cards listed above and select the card that most closely matches your needs.
 Clicking on the link will transfer you to the credit card’s prequalification page, where you fill out an online request form with your basic identification, employment, and housing information.
-Submit the application form after completing it and expect an instantaneous approval decision.
+Submit the application form after completing it and expect an immediate approval decision.

 If your card has a setup fee and/or annual fee, your credit limit will be initially reduced by the total fee amount.
 After you pay these fees, you’ll revert to a higher credit line.